blazer502/FAST25_SODE/README.md

 * Figure 7(b): Throughput of range query in BPF-KV
 * Figure 8(a): Throughput of BPF-KV using an open-loop load generator
 * Figure 8(b): Latency-throughput graph of BPF-KV with 12 threads
 * Figure 9: Throughput of WiredTiger for varying client threads
 * Figure 10: 99-th percentile latency of WiredTiger for varying client threads
 * Figure 11: Throughput speedup of WiredTiger for varying skewness
 * Figure 12: Normalized latency reduction of SODE
 * Figure 13: Normalized throughput of WiredTiger on YCSB-C
+* Appendix Figure 2: Throughput of WiredTiger for varying cache sizes

 #### Optional Comment
-We apologize for the inconvenience caused because the code name of our project at the time of development was `HRP`.
+We apologize for the inconvenience caused by the code name of our project at the time of development being `HRP`.
 In our implementation, the keyword is HRP, not SODE.
 For example, you can find `read_hrp` instead of `read_sode`.

 ## Authors
 - Chanyoung Park (UNIST)    chanyoung@unist.ac.kr